 - Roughly 88% of retail gas stations are operational in Puerto Rico*

-- 817 generators installed by USACE for critical infrastructure in Puerto Rico and the U.S. Virgin Islands
+- 703+ generators were installed by USACE for critical infrastructure in Puerto Rico and the U.S. Virgin Islands

 - 100% of St. Thomas & 100% of St. Croix customers have electricity

 - 2,932 miles of Puerto Rico's 5,073 miles of roads are open, allowing for passage through the outer ring of the island (as of 11/03/2017).

 - 95% of roadways in the U.S. Virgin Islands are passable, with no full closures to major roadways as of October 14.

 - 100% of federally maintained ports are open or open with restrictions in Puerto Rico

 - 100% airports are open or open with restrictions in Puerto Rico